chiquitinxx/grooscript-plugins/README.md

 Multi-project
 ---

-Actually, there are 5 projects:
+Grails 3 build, there are 5 projects:

 - grails-core: library used by grooscript gradle and grails plugins
 - grails-plugin: grooscript grails 3 plugin(*)